clearcare/policies/source/sections/04-risk_management_policy.md

 2. Risk analysis and risk management are recognized as important components of Cloudticity's corporate compliance program and information security program in accordance with the Risk Analysis and Risk Management implementation specifications within the Security Management standard and the evaluation standards set forth in the HIPAA Security Rule, 45 CFR 164.308(a)(1)(ii)(A), 164.308(a)(1)(ii)(B), 164.308(a)(1)(i), and 164.308(a)(8).
    1. Risk assessments are done throughout product life cycles:
    2. Before the integration of new system technologies and before changes are made to Cloudticity physical safeguards; and
-      * These changes do not include routine updates to existing systems, deployments of new systems created based on previously configured systems, deployments of new customers, or new code developed for operations and management of the Cloudticity Oxygen Managed Services Platform.
+      * These changes do not include routine updates to existing systems, deployments of new systems created based on previously configured systems, deployments of new customers, or new code developed for operations and management of the Cloudticity Oxygen managed services platform.
    3. While making changes to Cloudticity physical equipment and facilities that introduce new, untested configurations.
    4. Cloudticity performs periodic technical and non-technical assessments of the security rule requirements as well as in response to environmental or operational changes affecting the security of ePHI.
 3. Cloudticity implements security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to: